pawelkolman/SolvroTransportAssistant/README.md

 <a name="solution"></a>
 ## Solution
 Crucial code is located in [solvro_city.py](./main/scripts/solvro_city.py).
 The city map is an undirected weighted graph, therefore the shortest path can be determined with the Dijkstra's algorithm.

-<a name="next"></a>
-## What next
-Application can be further developed by adding
-- 'delete from favourites' feature
-- city map visualization
-- shortest path visualization